qgis/QGIS-Documentation/docs/user_manual/temporal/temporal.rst

    Raster Layer Temporal Settings

 In this example the raster layer has a ``Start date`` set to ``2013-06-30 00:00:00`` and no ``End Date``.
-It means that the raster will be convered by other rasters that have a more recent start date set.
+It means that the raster will be covered by other rasters that have a more recent start date set.

 Once you have enabled the temporal control on the layer the